 Families First Coronavirus Response Act (FFCRA) Guidance

-The American Rescue Plan Act of 2021 (ARP), effective April 1, 2021, further extends agencies’ and institutions’ ability to voluntarily offer emergency paid sick leave and expanded family medical leave created by the FFCRA through Sept.
+The ARP further extends agencies’ and institutions’ ability to voluntarily offer expanded family medical leave created by the FFCRA through Sept.
 30, 2021.
-Some provisions of the FFCRA were amended by the ARP; those changes are included in each applicable section.
+Some provisions of the FFCRA were amended by the ARP; those changes are included below.

 Under the Emergency Family Medical Leave Expansion Act (E-FMLA), for employees with at least 30 days’ service, covered employers must provide: